Fro5ty/Fragrance-Collection-Organizer/README.md

 Download a pre-built `.exe` or the full source:
 [Download the latest release here](https://github.com/Fro5ty/Fragrance-Collection-Organizer/releases/latest)

-Both archives include the license file.
-If using the `.exe`, just extract and run.

 ## How to Run or Build It From Source